 The Department of Human Services (Department), as the State Medicaid agency, retains authority over the administration and implementation of the Community Living Waiver.
 ODP, as part of the State Medicaid Agency, is responsible for the development and distribution of policies, procedures, and rules related to Waiver operations.
 Most services and supports funded under the Waiver are authorized by local Administrative Entities (AEs) pursuant to an AE Operating Agreement with ODP.
 There are some service variances, such as Respite beyond the limitations, that require prior approval from ODP.
 An AE is a County Mental Health/Intellectual Disability (MH/ID) Program or a non-governmental entity with a signed agreement with ODP to perform operational and administrative functions delegated by ODP related to the approved Community Living Waiver.
-The AE Operating Agreement establishes the roles and responsibilities of AEs with respect to functions delegated to them for program administration.
+The AE Operating Agreement establishes the roles and responsibilities delegated to AEs for program administration.

 AEs may only delegate and purchase administrative functions in accordance with the AE Operating Agreement.
-When the AE delegates or purchases administrative functions, the AE shall continue to retain responsibility for compliance with the AE Operating Agreement.
-In addition, the AE is responsible to monitor delegated or purchased administrative functions to ensure compliance with applicable Departmental rules, Waiver requirements, written policies and procedures, state and federal laws, and the provisions of the AE Operating Agreement.
-Administrative payments for the purchased administrative functions shall be paid through the Department's allocation to the AE for administration of the Waiver.
+When the AE delegates or purchases administrative functions, the AE continues to retain responsibility for compliance with the AE Operating Agreement.
+In addition, the AE is responsible to monitor delegated or purchased administrative functions to ensure compliance with applicable Departmental rules, Waiver requirements, written policies and procedures, and state and federal laws.
+Administrative payments for the purchased administrative functions are paid through the Department's allocation to the AE for administration of the Waiver.

-AEs are responsible for ensuring that service plans are completed accurately before authorizing the services and approving the service plans.
-AEs utilize the results of needs assessments, the standardized web-based service plan format in the Home and Community Services Information System (HCSIS) and service plan guidelines to ensure accuracy of the service plans.
-AEs are also responsible for ensuring that service plans are approved and services are authorized prior to the participant's receipt of Waiver services and that service plans include the services and supports necessary to meet the assessed needs of participants.
+AEs are responsible for ensuring service plans are completed accurately and include the services and supports necessary to meet the assessed needs of the participant, before authorizing services and approving the service plans, and prior to the participant's receipt of waiver services.
+AEs utilize results of needs assessments, the standardized web-based service plan format in the Home and Community Services Information System (HCSIS) or its successor and service plan guidelines to ensure accuracy of service plans.
 AEs are responsible for monitoring that service plans are updated on at least an annual basis, and whenever necessary to reflect changes in the need of participants.